+[Editor’s Note : Q4 question text needs to be aligned and refer to TP.inno as per Annex 2.
+Do we need to make the change at this SG17 meeting and send an LS/o to TSAG?
+What is the final ‘name’ for TP.inno]

 Introduction

-The incubation mechanism pilot is now well advanced with nearly all of its capabilities have been tested
+The incubation mechanism pilot is now well advanced with important capabilities have been tested, e.g.:

-In the last SG17 meeting the dequeuing and reallocation of a work item was tested
+In the last SG17 meeting work items were reallocated to their final questions

+QRNG was consented and is a good proof point that as promised work items can be developed in this mechanism normally

 The Q4 report tested and included a section about the incubation mechanism and so validated the template proposed in this TP

+Yet we observed

+Rapporteurs were not enough informed after the incubation allocation and in particular Q1

 We are just missing to appoint a Q4 co-rapporteur dedicated to this mechanism